Correct-Syntax/bible_side/README.md

 ## Known issues

 - Bug: Scrolling between the two versions is synced too well?
 Since the Literal version is lengthier, verses can be in different locations or even off screen.
-- Inner sections of the Reader's version are misaligned.

 ## Feedback/contributing